JacoaFur/Rebels_HiDream-01_Image_Dev_NODES/README.md

 Sampler/Scheduler: Supports all native options.

-Pro Tip: Use the "detail" scheduler to fix "melted" looks.
-It provides ~33% more steps below sigma 0.3 to lock in micro-textures like pores and grit.

 CFG: For the Dev model, 0.0 is the recipe default.
 For higher texture/guidance with the detail scheduler, 5.0 is a strong starting point.